 “Ebenezer.”
 My dad rubs his hands together.
-If he has a hanky with him right now, he would wipe off every last trace of whatever he’s trying to get rid of.
+If he had a hanky with him right now, he would wipe off whatever he’s trying to get rid of.
 I got a bit of my orderliness from his obsessive neatness.
 From his clothes to his moustache, every bit of him is always in place.

 There’s silence on his end.
 Long seconds go by before he speaks again.
 I can tell that whatever he wants to say is difficult to let out.
 I am patient, eating and waiting.
-He eventually opens his mouth and when the words begin to come out, I lose my appetite.
+He eventually opens his mouth, and when the words begin to come out, I lose what little is left of my appetite.

-Stunned at the information revealed to me just now, I interrupt my dad’s chronicle at this point.
+Stunned at the information revealed to me just now, I interrupt my dad’s chronicle.

 “I don’t…I don’t understand.
 Take over the company?
 How?”

-“She can hijack your present position as CEO and all the accounts will fall under her name.
+“She can claim your present position as CEO and all the accounts will fall under her name.
 Meaning, everything will belong to her.”